 Physical access to Nexelus facilities is restricted.

-Only pre-authorized personnels are allowed to enter secure facilities if and when applicable (such as server rooms, data centers, labs).
+Only pre-authorized personnels are allowed to enter secure facilities if applicable (such as server rooms, data centers, labs).

 All employees must follow physical security requirements and procedures documented by facility management.

 On-site visitors and vendors must be always escorted by a Nexelus employee while on premise.